-Possible causes For Swollen Lymph Nodes in the Groin
+Possible Causes for Swollen Lymph Nodes in Groin

-Since we know that lymph nodes often swell as the result of an infection in the area, it would make sense that swollen lymph nodes in the groin are a result of an infection in the genitals.
+Since lymph nodes often swell due to an infection in the area, it would make sense that swollen lymph nodes in the groin result from an infection in the genitals.
 While the logic is sound, this is not always the case.

-Swollen lymph nodes in the groin can be caused by a variety of reasons including:
+Swollen lymph nodes in the groin can occur due to a variety of reasons, including:

 - Skin infections

 - Sexually transmitted infections